orb-community/pktvisor/README.md

       --admin-api           Enable admin REST API giving complete control plane functionality [default: false] When not specified, the exposed API is read-only access to summarized metrics.
                             When specified, write access is enabled for all modules.
-      -h --help             Show this screen
+      -d                    Daemonize; fork and continue running in the background [default: false] -h --help             Show this screen
       -v                    Verbose log output
       --no-track            Don't send lightweight, anonymous usage metrics.
       --version             Show version
-      --geo-city FILE       GeoLite2 City database to use for IP to Geo mapping (if enabled) --geo-asn FILE        GeoLite2 ASN database to use for IP to ASN mapping (if enabled) Handler Module Defaults:
+      --geo-city FILE       GeoLite2 City database to use for IP to Geo mapping --geo-asn FILE        GeoLite2 ASN database to use for IP to ASN mapping Logging Options:
+      --log-file FILE       Log to the given output file name --syslog              Log to syslog
+    Prometheus Options:
+      --prometheus          Enable native Prometheus metrics at path /metrics --prom-instance ID    Optionally set the 'instance' tag to ID Handler Module Defaults:
-      --max-deep-sample N   Never deep sample more than N% of streams (an int between 0 and 100) [default: 100] --periods P           Hold this many 60 second time periods of history in memory [default: 5] pcap Input Module Options (deprecated, use admin-api instead):
+      --max-deep-sample N   Never deep sample more than N% of streams (an int between 0 and 100) [default: 100] --periods P           Hold this many 60 second time periods of history in memory [default: 5] pcap Input Module Options:
       -b BPF                Filter packets using the given BPF string -H HOSTSPEC           Specify subnets (comma separated) to consider HOST, in CIDR form.
 In live capture this /may/ be detected automatically from capture device but /must/ be specified for pcaps.
 Example: "10.0.1.0/24,10.0.2.1/32,2001:db8::/64"